al-obrien/rosv/README.md

 versions) enumerated in package management files such as `requirements.txt` (Python) and `renv.lock` (R).

-Various helper function assist in the administration of [Posit Package Manager](https://packagemanager.posit.co/client/#/) or similar services.
+Various helper functions assist in the administration of [Posit Package Manager](https://packagemanager.posit.co/client/#/) or similar services.
-Packages can be routinely examined for new vulnerabilities which aide in the creation and updating of curated repositories as well as setting block lists.
+Packages can be routinely examined for new vulnerabilities which aide in the creation and updating of curated repositories as well as assigning block lists.

 More details about the OSV project and associated API can be found here: